instea/react-native-color-picker/README.md

       style={{flex: 1}}
     />
 ```
-Color picker will use space ...
+Color picker will use space you provide.
+Therefore it is necessary to provide styles that will determine picker's size.

 ## API